Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 Many probing methods have been used in recent work on analyzing and understanding what is learned in neural encoders.
 Here we describe some of the popular ones.

 \begin{itemize} \item \textbf{Trees}.
-Given a trained Transformer encoder, it is easy to know how ``likely'' two words of a sentence have some linguistic relationship by computing the attention weight between them.
-We can use this quantity to define a metric measuring the syntactic distance between the two words at positions $i$ and $j$
+Given a trained Transformer encoder, it is easy to determine how likely it is that two words in a sentence share a linguistic relationship by computing the attention weight between them.
+We can use this quantity to define a metric measuring the syntactic distance between two words at positions $i$ and $j$

-By using this metric it is straightforward to construct the \textbf{minimum-spanning tree} for the sentence, that is, we connect all the words to form a tree structure with the minimum total distance.
-The tree structure can be seen as a latent tree representation of the sentence that is induced from the neural network.
-While this dependency-tree-like structure can be used as a source of learned syntactic information in downstream tasks, it says nothing about our knowledge of syntax.
+By using this metric, it is straightforward to construct the \textbf{minimum-spanning tree} for the sentence.
+That is, we connect all the words to form a tree structure with the minimum total distance.
+This tree structure can be viewed as a latent tree representation of the sentence induced from the neural network.
+While this dependency-tree-like structure can serve as a source of learned syntactic information for downstream tasks, it says little about the model's actual knowledge of syntax.
 An approach to aligning the representations in the encoder with linguistic structure is to learn to produce syntax trees that are consistent with human annotations.
-To do this, we need to develop a probing predictor that can be trained on tree-annotated data.
-Suppose that there is a human annotated dependency tree of a given sentence.
+To achieve this, we need to develop a probing predictor trained on tree-annotated data.
+Suppose we have a human-annotated dependency tree for a given sentence.
 For each pair of words, we can obtain a distance $\omega(i,j)$ by counting the number of edges between them.
 Then, we can learn a distance metric based on the internal representations of the encoder to approximate $\omega(i,j)$.
-A simple form of such a metric is defined to be the Euclidean distance \citep{manning-etal:2020emergent}.
+A simple form of such a metric relies on the Euclidean distance~\citep{manning-etal:2020emergent}.
 Let $\mathbf{A} \in \mathbb{R}^{d \times k_s}$ be a parameter matrix.
-The form of the Euclidean distance is given by
+The squared Euclidean distance is given by

 where $\mathbf{h}_i$ and $\mathbf{h}_j$ are the representations produced by an encoding layer at positions $i$ and $j$\footnote{In general, $\mathbf{h}_i$ and $\mathbf{h}_j$ are the outputs of the last layer of the encoder.
 Alternatively, they can be weighted sums of the outputs of all the layers.}.
 Given a set of tree-annotated sentences $S$, we can optimize the model by